Practical Strategies for Enhancing the Valley Splitting in Si/SiGe Quantum Wells: Introduction

 An additional type of disorder is present in heterostructures containing SiGe alloy.
-Here, the crystal lattice sites are filled randomly with Si or Ge atoms, as consistent with an average concentration profile.
+In this case, the crystal lattice sites are filled randomly with Si or Ge atoms, as determined by the average concentration profile.
 For Si/SiGe heterostructures, it has recently been shown that such uncorrelated, random alloy disorder can have a dominant effect on the intervalley coupling $\Delta$~\cite{Wuetz:2022p7730}.
 Specifically, $\Delta$ can be decomposed into two components: (1) an average, `deterministic’ component $\Delta_0$, which is largely uniform across a sample, and (2) a random component $\delta \Delta$, which varies significantly by location.
-Here, $\Delta_0$ is determined by the smooth quantum well confinement potential, while $\delta\Delta$ describes the local Ge fluctuations caused by alloy disorder.
-Since $E_v = 2|\Delta|$, large variations in $\delta\Delta$ lead to large variations in $E_v$, which has been verified experimentally with quantum dots \cite{McJunkin:2022p7777, Wuetz:2022p7730}.
+Here, $\Delta_0$ is determined by the smooth quantum well confinement potential, while $\delta\Delta$ arises from local Ge fluctuations caused by alloy disorder.
+Since $E_v = 2|\Delta|$, large variations in $\delta\Delta$ lead to large variations in $E_v$, as verified experimentally in quantum dots \cite{McJunkin:2022p7777, Wuetz:2022p7730}.

+\red{ In this paper, we show that sharp features in the heterostructure profile, like a sharp interface, can enhance the valley splitting, while random alloy disorder strongly suppresses this effect.
+The crossover between these two types of behavior occurs in a regime where heterostructure features are abrupt and difficult to achieve in the laboratory.
+Deterministically enhanced valley splittings are therefore difficult to achieve by sharp interfaces alone.}

+\red{ To better understand this crossover, we consider several `conventional' heterostructures, where we characterize competing effects like sharp interfaces vs.\ interface steps.
+We find that steps can be detrimental to valley splitting; however they have essentially no effect for interface widths of three or more atomic monolayers.
+In the randomly dominated regime, we show that when the electron is exposed to more Ge, it experiences a larger average valley splitting and a larger variability.}

+\red{ We also characterize unconventional geometries like the Wiggle Well, which yields the greatest improvements to the valley splitting, but is challenging to grow in the laboratory.
+We compare this to an alternative geometry, with uniform Ge in the quantum well, where the mean and standard deviation of the valley splitting are both enhanced.
+We argue that such structures provide a more reliable approach for improving qubits, if they can be electrostatically tuned to locations with desirable valley splittings.
+We finally argue that both of these approaches are superior to sharp interfaces, and show they are optimal in certain operating regimes.}